CescaNeri/ML-stocks-prediction/notes/notes.md

 # Random Ideas

+Maybe we can select a shorter time horizon (instead of taking all the data, we can focus only on the last 10 years ?)

 - Add financial indicators from finTa library (as a column ?)
 - Add relevant data to the table to increase accuracy
     - primary key: date